‘A Can of Worms: Open Data, Replication and Evidence-Making in Global Health.’ Ethox Centre, University of Oxford, UK. 15 May 2019. (E. Sanders)

 Discussant.
 Workshop on ‘Bureaucratizing Science.’
 University of California Berkeley, Berkeley, CA. 6 May 2019.
-(Sanders)
+(T. Sanders)

 ‘Trustworthy knowledge?
 Social Sciences, Public Policy and Global Environmental Change.’
 Indiana University, Bloomington, IN.
 Co-sponsored by the Departments of Anthropology & Geography.
 22 March 2019.

 ‘Open Data, Global Health and Specificities of Knowledge.’
 SBHS Seminar, Dalla Lana School of Public Health, University of Toronto, 21 January 2019.
-(Hall).
+(E. Sanders).

 ‘Accounting for Opacity: Anthropological Conundrums in an Age of Openness.’
 15th biennial conference of the European Association of Social Anthropologists, Stockholm University, Sweden, 14–17 August 2018.